SimoneRipamonti/Project/external/README.md

-In this folder we have.
+In this folder we have:

 #lib folder
 This folder contains the external library imported for the project which is the MuParser one.